Valentinian dynasty: Epilogue: The fall of the western empire (472-480)

 With the death of Olybrius, a number of short-lived emperors oversaw the collapse of the empire.
 Olybrius' death was followed by a further interregnum until Glycerius (r.
 473–474), the comes domesticorum, was proclaimed on 3 March 474.
 This was not accepted by the eastern court, Leo I dispatching Julius Nepos (r.
 474–475) to depose him, which he did in June, assuming power himself.
 His reign was equally brief, facing a rebellion by his own magister militum, Orestes, forcing Nepos to flee from Ravenna to Dalmatia in August 475, from where he attempted to rule in Salona.
 Meanwhile, Orestes installed his own son Romulus Augustulus (r.
 475–476), then 15, in Ravenna in October.
 By this time the effective empire had shrunk further considerably, and Orestes and Romulus Augustus faced a major threat from Odoacer, a barbarian soldier and leader of the foederati in Italy.
 Odoacer advanced on Ravenna, killing Orestes at Placentia in August 476.
 The army then proclaimed Odoacer rex Italiae (King of Italy) who proceeded to Ravenna deposing Romulus Augustulus on 4 September.
 This effectively ended imperial rule in the west.
 The Senate symbolically sent the imperial regalia to the eastern court in recognition of this, and it was accepted, the eastern Emperor, Zeno treating Odoacer as the titular ruler of Italy, under the nominal reign of Nepos, until the latter's death in 480.
-With Nepos’ death, Odoacer annexed Dalmatia and Zeno became the sole Roman Emperor, of what was now a solely eastern empire, later named Byzantine after the original settlement of Byzantium on which Constantinople was based.
+With Nepos’ death, Odoacer annexed Dalmatia and Zeno became the sole Roman Emperor, of what was now a solely Eastern empire, later known by name Byzantine Empire, after the original settlement of Byzantium on which Constantinople was based.
 The western empire now being a series of rump European kingdoms.